dachiefjustice/vm-vulnlab/README.md

 Some details:
 - Most vulnerable applications use a single port
 - Some vulnerable applications use multiple ports for different services
-- Specific applications use non-editable ports, due to their complexity and/or facing issues when I tried changing their ports:
+- Specific applications use non-editable ports, due to their complexity and/or facing issues when I tried changing their ports.
+For these applications, refer to their to their documentation to learn about their ports and usage:
     - [crAPI](https://github.com/OWASP/crAPI)
     - [CI/CD Goat](https://github.com/cider-security-research/cicd-goat)